-Most of the Annapurna region treks like as Annapurna base camp, Annapurna circuit, Mustang trek, Jomsom trek, Mardi Himal trek, Ghorepani poonhill trek start from Pokhara.
+Most of the Annapurna region treks like Annapurna base camp, Annapurna circuit, Mustang trek, Jomsom trek, Mardi Himal trek, Ghorepani poonhill trek start from Pokhara.
 The journey of Poonhill to ABC Trek starts from Kathmandu.
-We drive to Pokhara, a Most beautiful city known for its scenic beauty and numerous lakes and stay overnight.
+We drive to Pokhara, a Most beautiful city known for its scenic beauty and numerous lakes, and stay overnight.
 A short drive from here takes us to Nayapul where our trek begins.
 The walk along Tikhedhunga, Ghorepani, Tadapani, and Chhomrong to the Annapurna Base Camp is a thrilling experience.
-Rhododendron, oak and bamboo forests pass on the trail, and the view of the majestic mountains become lustful after each stop.
+Rhododendron, oak, and bamboo forests pass on the trail, and the view of the majestic mountains become lustful after each stop.
 At Poonhill, the most amazing view awaits, a panorama of more than ten mountain ranges drowned in the beautiful sunrise.
-The return journey is through Jhinu hot spring, Nayapul and back to Pokhara.
+The return journey is through Jhinu hot spring, Nayapul, and back to Pokhara.
 If you are planning a short Annapurna trek, Ghorepani Poon hill Trek is the best option.